Gaspode69/ioBroker.alpha-ess/README.md

 ## Settings:

+<span style="color:red">CAUTION: Currently only Open API is supported because the Closed API was changed by Apha-ESS and cannot be used by third party applications at the moment.</span>

-**Used API:** Choose between the inofficial "Closed" API and the official "Open" API (under development) Depending on the selected API there are different settings available.
+**Used API:** Choose between the inofficial "Closed" API and the official "Open" API Depending on the selected API there are different settings available.

 **Closed API Settings:**